Everything you need to know about mortgages

 What is a mortgage?

-Mortgage repayments generally consist of principal and interest.
 The principal is the amount borrowed from the lender to buy the property, while the interest is the cost of borrowing the money.
-However in some instances, a borrower may select to pay interest only repayments on their loan for a period of time, generally from 1 to 5 years, before making principal and interest payments.
+In some instances, a borrower may select to pay interest only repayments on their loan for a period, generally from 1 to 5 years, before making principal and interest payments.
 Interest only repayments are more popular for borrowers with investment loans.

 Types of mortgages

-This is a type of mortgage where the interest rate is locked in for a certain period of time, usually between one and five years.
-So whether the lender's rates goes up or down, you’ll be making the same home loan repayments for the entire fixed-rate term.
+This is a type of mortgage where the interest rate is locked in for a certain period, usually between one and five years.
+So, whether the lender's rates go up or down, you’ll be making the same home loan repayments for the entire fixed-rate term.

-A fixed-rate mortgage is an ideal choice for people who want to budget with certainty.
-This can also be a good choice for first-time homebuyers who are adjusting to the routine of making loan repayments, and also for investors who want to ensure a consistent positive cash flow in their investment properties.
+A fixed rate home loan may suit people who want to budget with more certainty.
+This may also be preferred for first-time homebuyers who are adjusting to the routine of making loan repayments, and for investors who want to ensure a consistent positive cash flow in their investment properties.

-However, the potential disadvantage is that if interest rates goes down, you will not be able to benefit from the savings enjoyed by borrowers on variable rates.
-A fixed-rate also has limited features as you usually can’t make extra repayments and may not have access to an offset sub-account.
-Moreover, if you decide to break your contract within the fixed-rate term, you will need to pay a break fee which can be very expensive.
+The potential disadvantage is that if interest rates go down, you will not be able to benefit from the savings enjoyed by borrowers on variable rates.
+A fixed rate also has limited features, as you usually can’t make extra repayments and may not have access to an offset sub-account.
+Moreover, if you decide to break your contract within the fixed-rate term, you will need to pay a break fee, which can be very expensive.

 Variable rate

-Unlike with a fixed-rate, the interest rate of a variable mortgage can change over the life of your loan.
+Unlike with a fixed rate, the interest rate of a variable rate home loan typically changes over the life of your loan.
 If the interest rate goes up, your repayments will increase.

 There can be potential savings if interest rates decrease.
-Also, variable rate loans offer a lot of flexibility compared to fixed-rate mortgages.
-This means you can add features to your mortgage like the ability to make extra repayments and have access to a offset sub-account.
+Also, variable rate loans usaully offer a lot of flexibility compared to fixed rate home loans.
+This means you can add features to your mortgage, like the ability to make extra repayments and have access to an offset sub-account.

-While you can benefit from the flexible features and the savings from lower interest rates, you will be exposed to the risk of high interest rates which can affect your budget when making loan repayments.
+While you can benefit from the flexible features and the savings from lower interest rates, you may be exposed to the risk of increasing interest rates, which can affect your budget when making loan repayments.

 Split loan

-With a split home loan, you can ‘split’ your loan into multiple accounts, to reap the benefits of variable rate loans and fixed rate loans.
-This way you can reduce the impact of any rate rises while also having access to flexible features such as the ability to make extra repayments.
+With a split home loan, you can ‘split’ your loan into multiple accounts to reap the benefits of variable rate loans and fixed rate loans.
+This can help reduce the impact of any rate rises while also offering flexible features such as the ability to make extra repayments.
 You can choose how you split your loan, giving you flexibility to structure your loan to suit your lifestyle.

-To find out more information on mortgages or to kick-start your mortgage application, chat to one of our lending specialists today.
+To find out more information on mortgages or to kick-start your mortgage application, chat to one of our lending specialists today by calling 13 10 90.
+Or you can arrange a call, and we’ll reach out when it’s most convenient for you.

 Find out in under 2 minutes if you qualify for one of our low rate home loans.